- Home

 Ron Rosmann has distilled much needed guidance for our era.
 Although the core of his reflections naturally have to do with his lengthy and successful career as an Iowa farmer, this, to me, boldly addresses the complex technical, socioeconomic, and existential questions of our times with remarkable depth.
 Rosmann and his wife, Maria, are exactly the type of thoughtful, conscientious, and erudite citizen farmers that Jefferson had in mind when he envisioned an agrarian nation of enlightened agriculturalists.
 Set aside whether you have an interest in farming or not.
 If you value sober grappling with the big questions of our time and about humanity's future, read this book to peer into the thinking of a deeply intellectual fellow traveler who describes his understanding of humanity's current condition, his place in it, and most importantly, his assessment of the way forward.
 Profoundly stimulating and hopeful.

-Ricardo Salvador, Senior Scientist with, Director of, and now Advisor to the Food and Environment Program, Union of Concerned Scientists, Cambridge, Massachusetts
+Ricardo Salvador, Senior Scientist, Director, and Advisor to the Food and Environment Program, Union of Concerned Scientists, Cambridge, Massachusetts

 Ron's work is a comprehensive story of his farm family's journey through decades of change in the Iowa landscape.
 His research begins with an explanation of what happened to the Native Americans and continues through the social and environmental evolution that brings us to our current times.
 This is a bold and inspiring book from an exceedingly dedicated farmer who spent his life supporting and defending his rural community.